-Here we interrrupt the ultraexciting death sentence of reading the 43-paged proposal of Psychoanalysis by Freud (on my end, not yours) to give some clarifications on what makes a pigeon a badass.
+Here we interrupt the excitement of reading Freud’s proposal of Psychoanalysis (on my end, not yours) to give some clarifications on what makes a pigeon a badass.

 Wait.
 Strange choice in adjective.